h4rvey-g/Note-Blog/content/USMLE/Neurology/Opioid overdose.md

 ---
 # Treatment
 >[!tip]
 >Naloxone has short half-life (60 minutes on average; ranges from 30 to 90 minutes).
-Therefore, patients may develop recurrent symptoms of opioid toxicity after naloxone is metabolized, and frequent redosing may be necessary.
+Therefore, patients may develop recurrent symptoms of opioid toxicity after naloxone is metabolized, and frequent redosing may be necessary.![[Pasted image 20240316203900.png|Pasted image 20240316203900.png]]

+- Naloxone
+	- A competitive <span style="background:rgba(240, 200, 0, 0.2)">opioid receptor antagonist</span> with high binding affinity to thejas a relatively short duration of action, which can lead to renewed effect of opioids.
+- Naltrexone
+	- <span style="background:rgba(240, 200, 0, 0.2)">Maintenance therapy for patients who have completed opioid withdrawal and want to abstain from opioid use</span>
 ---